 The campaign gathered almost 40 NGOs from the EU to enhance digital empathy around the values of tolerance and respect, and to raise awareness on the often normalized usage of hate speech before and during the European elections.
 Led by a coordination team based in Brussels, London and Amsterdam, it built upon existing networks and initiatives that combat hate speech online to give more spotlight to respectful online and offline exchanges.
 Attracting a high number of organizations representing all major regions within the EU was a key priority in order to have a wide geographical reach and given the 24 official languages of the EU, translations provided by participating NGOs were essential for a local reach.

-The campaign on hate speech generated more than a 1,5 million impressions on Twitter and resulted in more than 4000 new followers for participating organizations and did similarly well on Facebook.
-With ads grant provided by social media companies and by incorporating the hashtags of campaigns with a similar message, #WeDeserveBetter spread beyond the usual NGO audiences and brought together people from all across the political spectrum for the same message.
+The campaign on hate speech generated more than a 1,5 million impressions on Twitter and resulted in more than 4000 new followers for participating organizations.
+With ads grant provided by Twitter and by incorporating the hashtags of campaigns with a similar message, #WeDeserveBetter spread beyond the usual NGO audiences and brought together people from all across the political spectrum for the same message.

 What was one of the most challenging times for social media companies was a very similar experience for NGOs in Europe – yet it also meant a more open audience for messages about politics and choices across the EU.
 Taking place on all major social media platforms starting four weeks before the campaign, the campaign’s main message was intensely amplified in different countries during the last week before elections were taking place all over Europe.